-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes
+• Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area

+- Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-- Be aware of the rules of Ethics and Deontology that govern the scientific and professional field of Physiotherapy. - Understand the prospects he has as a graduate physiotherapist in order to make the best possible choices. - Be aware of the current legal framework governing the profession of Physiotherapist. - Treat patients, carers and colleagues within the framework of Ethics of his profession - Be aware of his / her obligations and his / her rights as a physiotherapist - Set realistic goals for professional rehabilitation in the field of physiotherapy, in the private or public sector.
+- Be aware of the rules of Ethics and Deontology that govern the scientific and professional field of Physiotherapy. - Have a deep understanding of the prospects somebody has as a graduate physiotherapist in order to make the best possible choices. - Be competent with the current legal framework governing the profession of Physiotherapist. - Have the ability to communicate with patients, caregivers and colleagues within the framework of Ethics of his profession - Have the competency of the awareness of his / her obligations and his / her rights as a physiotherapist - Have the skills to set realistic goals for professional rehabilitation in the field of physiotherapy, in the private or public sector.